 -Restaurant dinners for two = ~2,500 HUF (~$9-10)

 Wages and prices are very low, so traveling here is very inexpensive.
-Despite the cost, Hungary is far from a third world country.
+Despite the cost, Hungary is far from a developing world country.
 Tap water is perfectly drinkable.
 We always felt safe.
 There is relatively reliable public transportation throughout.
 In many ways, our trip to Hungary has felt like the most authentic experience we have had in our travels.
 We drank wine with local producers who spoke no English, and got a free two hour ride from Eger to Budapest with one of our hotel owners.
 We were also blessed with kindness on many occasions including free sewing repairs and friendly advice on how to navigate the city and stay away from tourist traps.There are two following posts discussing our stays in Eger and Pécs.
 For our Hungary trip as a whole, we averaged $92.71 in total expenses per day for the two of us.
 This includes all accommodations (always private rooms), food and transportation between and within each city.
 Due to the low cost of living, we ate out more often and tried more wines than in previous countries.
-For our trip to date, average costs per day have dropped to $288.52, down significantly from the $409 average after our first stop in Iceland.

 We started our trip in Hungary by crossing into Budapest from Austria.
 This city is the main hub into the country by both plane and train.
 We took a direct train from Vienna on OBB, the Austrian rail network.
 This is an easy 2.5 hour non-stop train which cost €39 per ticket (roughly $45).
 We did not pay the extra €6 per ticket for a seat reservation, which had seemed up until this point like a total waste of money.
 We learned an important lesson on this trip, though.
 We were traveling between two major destinations around the European summer holiday in tourist high season.
 The empty trains we had been experiencing throughout Austria were a thing of the past.